jhkrischel/world-war-weird/3-house-rules.md

 	* you may use that invoke immediately
 * You can use an appropriate "Create Advantage" skill to create a Scene Aspect
 	* GM to determine target difficulty, or if NPCs may defend against it
+	* Despite the statement in Fate Core that "Lore isn't used in conflicts", it is possible to use Lore to create a scene aspect with "create advantage".
 * A Scene Aspect suggested by a PC can be agreed to immediately by the GM
 	* by default, there are no free invokes on this scene aspect
 * Secret or Hidden aspects can be discovered by certain skills using "Create Advantage"